Patients From the San Antonio Area Travel to Laser Spine Institute to Find Relief

 Traditional open-back surgery vs. minimally invasive spine surgery

-Traditional open-back surgery requires a large five to 10-inch incision along the length of the spine.
+Traditional open-back surgery requires a large 5- to 8-inch incision along the length of the spine.
 Surgeons typically cut through muscles and ligaments to access the level of the spine that needs to be repaired.
 Open-back surgery requires a hospital stay and several months of recovery.
 Conversely, Laser Spine Institute’s minimally invasive spine surgery is done through a small, 1-inch incision and uses muscle-sparing dilating tubes to gently spread the muscles.
-80 percent of Laser Spine Institute patients report returning to work within three months after surgery.
+Eighty percent of Laser Spine Institute patients report returning to work within three months after surgery.